This post may contain affiliate links.

 She also chose to paint her kitchen cabinets two different colors, choosing a light grey for the button cabinets, and white for the uppers.

-9. Melissa Escobar
+by Melissa Escobar

 Melissa has an impressive ability to innovate to create the look she imagines for her RV.
-She made her curtain rods out of PVC pipe spray painted to look like copper, and framed her windows with peel-and-stick wood shiplap.
+She made her curtain rods out of PVC pipe spray painted to look like copper, and framed her windows with peel-and-stick wood shiplap

 I love the decorative “wrought-iron” detail in the corners of the slide-out trim, made from a shelf bracket.